KngArthur/PluralSight/C#10Fundamentals/Module03/LearningSyntax.md

 - executed in a defined order, standard is vertically
 - always end with a semicolon
-- curley braces surround statements
+- curly braces surround statements
 - line breaks and white space are ignored by compiler

 ### C# Identifiers